theophileds/SpotifyImport/README.md

      pipenv shell

-You need to define environement variables containing your Spotify API credentials
+You will need to define environment variables that contain your Spotify API credentials

     export SPOTIPY_CLIENT_ID='your-spotify-client-id'
     export SPOTIPY_CLIENT_SECRET='your-spotify-client-secret'
     export SPOTIPY_REDIRECT_URI='http://localhost/callback'

-> Have a look on https://developer.spotify.com/ to generate your own API keys
+> Have a look on https://developer.spotify.com/ on how to generate your own API keys

 You will also need to define a **callback_uri**, i.e: *http://localhost/callback*

 Run the script!

-> For argument parsing reasons you need to replace **space** with **_** instead
+    python main.py --input kit_sebastian_playlist.json

-    python main.py --input import.json --playlist My_Playlist
+    python main.py --input kit_sebastian_playlist.json --name "Kit Sebastian Playlist (Pandora)" python main.py --input kit_sebastian_playlist.json --name "Kit Sebastian Playlist (Pandora)" --private

 ## Ok cool, but how to generate a Json file?
-[PandoraExport](https://github.com/Doritos250/PandoraExport) can generate playlist based files in Json format.
+[PandoraExport](https://github.com/Doritos250/PandoraExport) can generate playlist files in Json.

 > Other tools like PandoraExport are in preparation, stay tuned!

-If you want to generate a playlist based Json file your own way you have to respect the following schema:
+If you want to create your own playlist Json files, you need to follow the following schema:

     {
       "Artist1": [